 Other than that I don't have much to add to that already provided by Raelene, which is really good advice.

-You won't get a lot of sleep so it's worth bringing some beer and a book for the journey to make it slightly less uncomfortable. almost 7 years ago
+You won't get a lot of sleep so it's worth bringing some beer and a book for the journey to make it slightly less uncomfortable. about 7 years ago

 Hue- Ho chi Minh Train